Wake Up and Join Me! An Energy-Efficient Algorithm for Maximal Matching in Radio Networks: Notation

-We mention that our matching will be non-decreasing over time, that is, for all $t < t'$, $M(t) \subseteq M(t')$ with probability one.
-Next we define a few useful notations, all defined in terms of $G$ and $M(t)$.
+We observe that our matching will be non-decreasing over time, that is, for all $t < t'$, $M(t) \subseteq M(t')$ with probability one.
+It follows that the quantities $|V(t)|$, $\Delta(t)$ and the residual degrees of the individual vertices are all non-increasing in time.